Last updated on January 5th, 2021

 Things to do in Aewol

 Go beach hopping.
-Hyeopjae Beach, Gwakji Beach, Geumneung Beach are three of the best beaches in Jeju.
+Hyeopjae Beach, Gwakji Beach, and Geumneung Beach are three of the best beaches in Jeju.

 Visit Suwolbong Peak.
 One of the top attractions in western Jeju, this ocean-facing natural formation offers gorgeous views.